Autonomous sales agent checklist: 27 features that actually matter (not just AI widgets)

 Examples:

-• discounting pricing
+- discounting pricing

-• marking an opportunity Closed Won
+- marking an opportunity Closed Won

 Green flag: Approvals can be required based on confidence, deal size, or customer tier.
+This is the line between confident delegation and losing control.

 You want:

-• a true sandbox or staging workspace
+- a true sandbox or staging workspace

-• ability to run the agent on copied records
+- the ability to run the agent on copied records

-• no emails sent, no calendar invites created
+- no emails sent, no calendar invites created

 10) Rate limits and throttling (per user, per workspace, per domain)

-• accidental email blasts
+- accidental email blasts

-• runaway automation loops
+- runaway automation loops

-• API overages
+- API overages

 11) Policy constraints and "allowed actions" lists

-What to verify: Admin can define:
+What to verify: An admin can define:

-• which tools the agent may call
+- which tools the agent may call

-• which fields may be modified
+- which fields it may modify

-• which sequences can be enrolled
+- which sequences it can enroll

-• which segments are off-limits
+- which segments are off-limits

 12) Data retention, opt-outs, and model training controls